Large-scale Pre-training for Grounded Video Caption Generation: Experiments

 \subsection{Comparison with the state of the art}

 \textbf{iGround}.
 The results on our human-annotated iGround test set are shown in Table~\ref{tab:results}.
 We compare the results of the proposed GROVE model with our automatic annotation method (described in Section~\ref{sec:pseudolabeling}) and (still image) GLaMM~\cite{hanoona2023GLaMM}.
 The automatic annotation method is a natural fit for a baseline for this task as it performs image-based grounded captioning followed by video-level aggregation without any training.
 Comparing with~\cite{hanoona2023GLaMM} aims to assess the benefits of our method in comparison to still-image grounding.
 Since \cite{hanoona2023GLaMM} runs per frame, it does not provide a video-level caption and noun phrases; these differ across frames (see Sec.~\ref{sec:pseudolabeling}).
 Thus, we use predictions of~\cite{hanoona2023GLaMM} for the center frame of each video.
 We call this the ``Center" set-up in Table~\ref{tab:results}.
 The ``All" set-up considers video-level caption and all frames of the video for bounding box localisation.
-GROVE, pre-trained on our automatically annotated HowToGround1M dataset (b.), significantly outperforms the \cite{hanoona2023GLaMM} baseline (a.) with an improvement of 20 points in CIDEr and 5.9 points in AP50.
+GROVE, pre-trained on our automatically annotated HowToGround1M dataset (b.), significantly outperforms the \cite{hanoona2023GLaMM} baseline (a.) with an improvement of 20 points in CIDEr and 6.2 points in AP50.
 This demonstrates that temporal context is crucial for this task.
 Results further improve with finetuning (c., PT+FT).
 In the all-frame evaluation, the GROVE model pre-trained on the automatically annotated HowToGround1M dataset (e.) provides significant performance improvements over directly obtaining predictions on the test set using the automatic annotation method (d.).
-This indicates that the GROVE model can correct (smooth out) some of the noise in the automatic annotations during the large-scale training.
-Finally, we obtain further major performance improvements by fine-tuning GROVE on our manually-annotated iGround dataset, showing that large-scale pre-training with automatic labels followed by fine-tuning on small-scale but highly accurate dataset (PT+FT, c. and g.) is a good recipe for this task.
+This indicates that the GROVE model can correct (smooth out) some of the noise in the automatic annotations during the large-scale training. \chg{We obtain further major performance improvements by fine-tuning GROVE on our manually-annotated iGround dataset, showing that large-scale pre-training with automatic labels followed by fine-tuning on a small-scale but highly accurate dataset (PT+FT, c. and g.) is a good recipe for this task.
+Finally, the underperformance of GROVE that is directly fine-tuned on iGround without pre-training (FT, f.) provides further evidence of the importance of pre-training, particularly when the fine-tuning dataset is small.}